Name: Kim Angell

 The most difficult thing was feeling alone in a sea of older women facing much different realities.
 I was going through menopause at 34 years old, lost my ability to have children, and had just stepped into a new career that I suddenly had to put on hold.
 I couldn’t relate to anyone in my local support groups and thought I was the only young woman going through this.

-Who or what is/was your biggest source of support throughout your experience with cancer?
+Who is your biggest source of support throughout your experience with cancer?

 My friends, family and coworkers really stepped up and rallied around me when I was first diagnosed.
 Whether it was coming by with a meal, going out for a walk, making me laugh when all I wanted to do was cry, or sending me a quick message just to check up on me, they made me feel so loved and supported.